haoboguo/AF2.Res.Flex/README.md

 pca.R: principal component analysis of from MD trajectory (100 ns).
 The residue cross-correlation analysis is also performed; pymol is required for visualization (see the manuscript).

 The R package "bio3d" is used for trajectory analyses; the "heatmap.2" function in package "gplots" is used to plot the heatmaps.
+The color scheme is white for high and darkgreen for low PAE/DV scores, respectively, consistent with the schme used in the AF2 database.

 ## The primary movement (PC1 from 100 ns MD) examples include: